 This article describes the process of proofreading a hard copy publication that you are intending to self-publish.
-You may organise the whole publication yourself or hire a publications coordinator to help you by organising the editors, proofreaders, printer and others involved in publishing the book; working out a budget and timeline; ensuring that the book is properly edited, proofread and sent to the printer by the due dates; ensuring the hard copy proof is proofread and any final corrections made; and approving the print-run.
+You may organise the whole publication yourself or hire a publications coordinator to help you.
+A publications coordinator organises the editors, proofreaders, printer and others involved in publishing the book; works out a budget and timeline for the publication.
+They are responsible for ensuring the book is properly edited, proofread and sent to the printer by the due dates, and the hard copy proof is proofread and any final corrections made; and for approving the print-run.

-Note: if your book is in the hands of a publishing company, you probably don't need to read this article because the publisher should look after the whole process including proofreading; and if you're publishing your book electronically (with Amazon or another e-publisher) this article may be helpful but won't tell you all you need to know about the publishing or proofreading process.
+Note: if your book is in the hands of a publishing company this article is probably not relevant to you, because the publisher looks after the whole publication process.
+If you're self-publishing your book electronically (as an e-publication) this article may be helpful but as I am no expert in e-publications, you should seek more information elsewhere.

-Early in the editing stage, the editor or publications coordinator should ask the printer for a list of the file formats that are fully compatible with the printer's program.
-Then, if it's practical to do so, the editor can convert the manuscript into one of those compatible formats so that any errors produced as a result of converting the file can be corrected early in the process.
+Early in the editing stage, the editor or publications coordinator should discuss with the printer the file formats that are compatible with the printer's program.
+Then, if it's practical to do so, the editor should ensure the manuscript is in a format that is then able to be converted by the printer without errors being created in the document.

-The first proofreading process should eliminate any errors in the document so it is ready to be submitted to the printer.
-This proofreading may be done electronically and/or in hardcopy and is always completed prior to submitting a document to a printer or anyone else.
+The first proofreading process should ensure there are no errors in the document so it is ready to be submitted to the printer.
+This proofreading may be done electronically, within a PDF document and/or in hardcopy.
 This proofreading stage is described in more detail in my previous Blog article: What is proofreading?

-Once the document has been proofread, it is submitted to the printer who then converts it, if necessary, into a suitable format.
+Once the document has been proofread, it is submitted to the printer who may then convert it into another format.

 The printer always prints out a copy of the manuscript for the publications coordinator or proofreader to view, or proofread, prior to commencing the print-run.
-This copy is called the 'hard copy proof' or the 'print proof' and is in the exact format in which the book is going to be published.
+This copy is called the 'hard copy proof' or the 'print proof' and is presented exactly as the book is going to be published.

-No matter how well the manuscript has been proofread prior to being submitted to the printer, the hard copy proof must be proofread carefully - word by word, line by line, page by page - against the version of the document that was sent to the printer to make sure that (1) both versions are identical, and (2) there are no errors in the final document.
+No matter how well the manuscript has been proofread prior to being submitted to the printer, the hard copy proof must be proofread carefully - word by word, line by line, page by page - against the draft of the document that was sent to the printer to make sure that (1) both versions are identical, and (2) there are no errors (that may have been missed in the previous draft) in the final document.

-When proofreading the hard copy proof, if the proofreader detects any errors they should mark their corrections on the hard copy document, advise the publications coordinator and:
+When proofreading the hard copy proof, the proofreader should mark any corrections on the hard copy document, advise the publications coordinator and:

-As long as the manuscript has been properly proofread prior to being sent to the printer, and the printer's conversion of the document into another format has not resulted in any errors, the hard copy proof will be identical to the previous draft and have no errors.
+As long as the manuscript has been properly proofread prior to being sent to the printer, and the printer's formatting has not resulted in any errors, the hard copy proof will be identical to the previous draft and have no errors.

-Once the proofreader is sure there are no errors in the hard copy proof, they or the publications coordinator sign their approval and the printer commences the print-run.
+Once the proofreader has confirmed there are no errors in the hard copy proof, they and/or the publications coordinator sign their approval and the printer commences the print-run.

 This article is based on my experience in editing and proofreading my own and others' publications; and self-publishing mainly non-fiction hard copy publications.